OdedMous/Medical-Text-Classification/README.md

 Note that it seems that one could use this projected data and train directly the classifier on it instead of projecting the data into dissimilarity space.

 **Figure 12** displays the projection into the dissimilarity space of the "regular" train and test sets (A and B plots), and of the "unseen" train and test sets (C and D plots).
+As we did in Figure 11, we used PCA to display the projection in 3D.

 | | |
 | --- | --- |